Key Takeaways:

 Most agents apply an affordability rule of around 30-33 times the monthly rent as annual income.
 If this threshold is not met, a guarantor may be required.
 Responding quickly to requests and providing accurate documents helps prevent delays and reduces the risk of a landlord accepting another offer.
 As affordability checks tighten in 2026, preparation is more important than ever.

-A tenancy agreement is the legal contract between you and the landlord that sets out the terms of your rental.
-Most London rentals use an Assured Shorthold Tenancy (AST).
-It’s essential to read the agreement carefully before signing to make sure you understand the terms and they match what was agreed with the landlord.
+A tenancy agreement is the legal contract between you and your landlord that sets out the terms of your rental arrangement.
+It explains how the tenancy works, your responsibilities as a tenant and what obligations sit with the landlord.

-A clear, accurate agreement protects your rights, so raise any questions with the agent before you sign.
+A clear, accurate agreement protects your rights, so raise any questions with the agent before signing.
 Some of the key parts of a tenancy agreement to review include:

 After moving in, day-to-day life in a London rental property is largely about good upkeep and clear communication.
 Tenants are responsible for keeping the property clean, handling basic maintenance such as changing lightbulbs, and reporting issues promptly.
 Staying on top of bills, council tax and meter readings helps avoid problems later.